willkg/socorro-zero/docs/breakpad_reporting.rst

 Things to know about the HTTP POST response:

 1. The HTTP POST response status code should be HTTP 200 if everything was fine.
+   Anything else should cause the crash reporter to retry posting the crash report.

 2. Content-type for HTTP POST response can be anything, but ``text/plain`` is prudent.